Post job

 A clinician specializes in providing diagnosis, treatment, and direct care to patients with different illnesses.
 A clinician's duties mainly revolve around conducting extensive research and analysis, providing medical care through various therapies, and improving one's overall health condition.
 Furthermore, a clinician must obtain and analyze a patient's complete medical history, provide diagnostic tests, always monitor the effects of treatment on a patient, provide prognosis and consider the overall impact on a patient's health and well-being.

-There are some key differences in responsibilities as well.
-For example, a mental health therapist responsibilities require skills like "community services," "excellent interpersonal," "dsm," and "treatment modalities."
+There are some key differences in the responsibilities of each position.
+For example, mental health therapist responsibilities require skills like "community services," "excellent interpersonal," "dsm," and "treatment modalities."
 Meanwhile a typical clinician has skills in areas such as "patient care," "individual therapy," "treatment services," and "risk assessments."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, clinicians reach lower levels of education than mental health therapists.
 Clinicians are 8.1% less likely to earn a Master's Degree and 0.8% more likely to graduate with a Doctoral Degree.